 • In the event that a student must cancel his or her participation in a program for any reason, the student is required to notify Study Abroad Programs immediately.
 Charges for awards that are disbursed prior to cancellations will be assessed against the student's student account with a hold placed on registration and graduation until the funds are recovered.

 • Questions about the IEF Scholarship or application process should be directed to 404-413-2529.

 Disbursement of funds

-• Please Note: In most cases scholarship funds will not be released before students must pay program tuition and fees and in some cases not before students depart for their programs.
+• Please Note: In most cases scholarship funds will not be released before students must pay tuition and program fees and in some cases not before students depart for their programs.
 Students are responsible for covering all such expenses directly and the scholarship will serve as a reimbursement.
 Federal regulations control this process.

 • After the deadline, a list of recipients will be forwarded to the Office of Student Financial Aid, where the awards will be processed.
-Funds will be deposited directly into the recipients' student account at the time regular financial aid is disbursed for the term abroad (usually the first week of classes for that term).
+Funds will be deposited directly into the recipient's student account at the time regular financial aid is disbursed for the term abroad (usually the first week of classes for that term).
 Under no circumstance will the funds be disbursed directly to a student's program.

 • Please check with our office if funds are not received within the timeline described above.
-Any problems relating to non-receipt of funds must be resolved within two semesters of student's program abroad.
+Any problems relating to non-receipt of funds must be resolved within two semesters of the student's program abroad.
 After this time, any funds not received by the student will be unrecoverable.